wolfmanjm/kivy-smoothie-host/INSTALL.md

 Install on recent Linux (Ubuntu/Debian etc) with python >= 3.7.x and <= 3.13.x using the fast wheels installation...

+*NOTE* on very recent versions python will not allow you to install globally, so you must install in a venv

+Otherwise...

     sudo apt install python3-pip
     python3 -m pip install --upgrade --user pip setuptools python3 -m pip install --user --upgrade kivy[base]